Etta James: Legal difficulties and drug addiction

-By the mid-1960s, James was addicted to heroin.
-She bounced checks, forged prescriptions and stole from her friends to finance her addiction.
-James was arrested in 1966 for writing bad checks.
-She was placed on probation and ordered to pay a $500 fine.
-In 1969, she spent 10 days in jail for violating probation.
+By the mid-1960s, James suffered from an addiction to heroin.
+To finance her habit, she bounced checks, forged prescriptions and stole from her friends.
+In 1966, she was arrested for writing bad checks; she was placed on probation and ordered to pay a $500 fine.
+In 1969, she spent 10 days in jail for violating her probation.

-James encountered a string of legal problems during the early 1970s due to her heroin addiction.
-She was continuously in and out of rehabilitation centers, including the Tarzana Treatment Centers, in Los Angeles, California.
-Her husband Artis Mills accepted responsibility when they were both arrested for heroin possession, and served a 10-year prison sentence.
+James was continuously in and out of rehabilitation centers, including the Tarzana Treatment Centers, in Los Angeles.
+Her husband, Artis Mills, accepted responsibility when they were both arrested for heroin possession and served a 10-year prison sentence.
 He was released from prison in 1981.

 In 1973, James was arrested for possession of heroin.
-In 1974, James was sentenced to drug treatment instead of serving time in prison.
+In 1974, she was sentenced to drug treatment instead of prison.
 During this period, she became addicted to methadone and would mix her doses with heroin.
-She was in the Tarzana Psychiatric Hospital for 17 months, starting at the age of 36, and went through a great struggle at the start of treatment.
-In her 1995 autobiography A Rage to Survive, she said that the time she spent in the hospital changed her life.
+She was in the Tarzana Psychiatric Hospital for 17 months, starting at the age of 36 and went through a great struggle.
+In her 1995 autobiography Rage to Survive, she said that the time she spent in the hospital changed her life.
 After leaving treatment, however, her substance abuse continued, particularly after she developed a relationship with a man who was also using drugs.

 In 2010, James received treatment for a dependency on painkillers.